olesia73/gamify-labs/low-fi/report.md

     - Plan: Replace "set" with clearer term like "Course" or "Subject" and add contextual explanation
 10. Color picker offers too many options [LOW]
     - Excessive color choices are overwhelming and unnecessary (P2)
+    - Studio audience suggested colour contrast check to ensure the content is readable
     - Plan: Reduce to 8-12 curated colors with optional custom color for advanced users

 GROUP STUDY SESSIONS